 I’ve been doing a lot of book shopping lately, and I’ve been a little bit disgusted about the proliferation of books out there that seem meant to do nothing but suck new Wiccans in and drain them of their money providing nothing more than washed out New Age material or inaccurate witchcraft material.
 They promise that they can “change your life” or “make your wishes come true”.
 It sounds like an ad for the Wizard of Oz.
 If I didn’t already know something about witchcraft, how would I know what book to choose as a beginner?
 And even now, how do I know what books to choose to continue to learn from?
-This is tricky, and there is no foolproof method.
-But there are tips that can steer you past a lot of the more familiar potholes.
+It’s not that reading the wrong book is a catastrophe; it’s that it’s your time and money and you should get out of it what you are hoping to get out of it.
+If you want to read a book on Wicca, then it should be about Wicca.

 Step #1- Look at the title: